Robert G. DeLaMaterPartner

 He has also participated on public panels on topics including mergers and acquisitions, corporate governance and securities regulation.
 He is chairman of the board of trustees of the Parker School of Foreign and Comparative Law, a member of the board of directors of BAR Assurance and Reinsurance Limited and the United States Council for International Business, a member of the Board of Visitors at Columbia Law School, a member of the Council on Foreign Relations and a former chair of the Asian Affairs Committee of the New York City Bar Association.
 He also is chairman of the board of trustees of Historic Hudson Valley, a director of St. Faith’s House Foundation and a former director of the Keewaydin Foundation.

-- Tokio Marine in a number of matters including the $3.1 pending acquisition of Privilege Underwriters and PURE Group, the $1.5 billion sale of Tokio Millennium Re AG and Tokio Millennium Re, the $7.5 billion acquisition of HCC Insurance Holdings, Inc., the $2.7 billion acquisition of Delphi Financial Group, Inc. and the $4.7 billion acquisition of Philadelphia Consolidated Holding Corp
+- Tokio Marine in a number of matters including the $3.1 billion acquisition of Privilege Underwriters and PURE Group, the $1.5 billion sale of Tokio Millennium Re AG and Tokio Millennium Re, the $7.5 billion acquisition of HCC Insurance Holdings, Inc., the $2.7 billion acquisition of Delphi Financial Group, Inc. and the $4.7 billion acquisition of Philadelphia Consolidated Holding Corp

 - ProSight Global, Inc. in its $110 million IPO